LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/GettingStarted.md

 ### Limitations

+#### Creating and starting Bots

-Due to limitations from the LiveEngages permission system it is not possible for an operator with the Agent or the AgentManager Profile to create new Bots or start Bots.
+Due to limitations from the LiveEngages permission system it is not possible for an operator with the Agent or the AgentManager
+Profile to create new Bots or start Bots.
 However they are still able to stop, edit and delete existing Bots.

-If you want to enable creating and starting Bots for Agent and Agent Manager, you need to create a new Profile, which derives from Campaign Manager or Admin and enable the needed permissions only.
+If you want to enable creating and starting Bots for Agent and Agent Manager, you need to create a new Profile, which derives from Campaign Manager or Admin and enable theneeded permissions only.
 Afterwards you need to assign the new Profile to the Agent/Agent Manager who should be able to start/create Bots.

 <img style="width:600px" src="img/botconnectordashboard/campaign_manager_bot_permissions.png">
 Minimal set of permissions for creating and starting Bots for Campaign Manager Profile

 <img style="width:600px" src="img/botconnectordashboard/administrator_bot_permissions.png">
 Minimal set of permissions for creating and starting Bots for Administrator Profile

+#### Intent and actions evaluation

+Please note that you AI setup should always return an intent or an action as a response.
+If you return an intent without actions or messages, or return no intent at all, the bot will consider this an error and escalate to the default escalation skill.

 ### Create Bot User in LiveEngage